MGM Resorts International: First casino developments (1989–1999)

 With New York-New York under development, MGM Grand made moves to expand in several other markets.
 An exploratory agreement to develop two casinos on the Chinese island of Hainan was announced in August 1994, but came to nothing.
 In Darwin, Australia, a lucrative market attracting high rollers from Pacific Rim countries, the company considered building a hotel, but instead bought the Diamond Beach Hotel and Casino, renaming it as the MGM Grand Darwin.
 MGM announced plans for an Atlantic City casino in July 1996.
-In Michigan, where voters approved casinos in November 1996, MGM made plans for a bid on one of the three available gaming licenses, which would eventually be approved and open in July 1999 as the MGM Grand Detroit.
+In Michigan, where voters approved casinos in November 1996, MGM made plans for a bid on one of the three available gambling licenses, which would eventually be approved and open in July 1999 as the MGM Grand Detroit.

 In South Africa, with casino gambling newly authorized, MGM announced plans in August 1996 to develop 15 properties in conjunction with Tsogo Sun.
 The first, a temporary casino in Johannesburg's Sundome, opened in October 1998.
 Three more casinos followed before MGM agreed to sell out its interest in the properties to Tsogo Sun in November 2001.

 Since the initiation of New York-New York, analysts had speculated that MGM Grand or Primadonna would buy out the other's interest in the project.
 Instead of making such a cash-intensive purchase, however, MGM agreed to buy Primadonna outright for $276 million in stock plus $336 million in assumed debt.
 The merger closed in March 1999, giving MGM ownership of three casinos and two golf courses at the Nevada–California state line, in addition to full control of New York-New York.

 Mirage Resorts merger (2000)

-In February 2000, MGM Grand made an unsolicited offer of $17 a share to buy Mirage Resorts, which had foundered due to disappointing results at its new Beau Rivage and Bellagio resorts.
+In February 2000, MGM Grand made an unsolicited offer of $17 a share to buy Mirage Resorts, which had floundered due to disappointing results at its new Beau Rivage and Bellagio resorts.
 Analysts expected a protracted battle, with Mirage founder Steve Wynn seen as unwilling to give up control but under pressure from institutional investors.
 Mirage rejected the offer, but Wynn met with Kerkorian the next day and named a price of $21 a share.
 The companies agreed on the higher price, for a total of $4.4 billion plus $2 billion in assumed debt.
 The merger closed in May 2000, giving MGM ownership of the Mirage, Treasure Island, Bellagio, Boardwalk, and Golden Nugget casinos in Las Vegas, the Golden Nugget in Laughlin, and the Beau Rivage in Mississippi, and a half share of the Monte Carlo.
 The company changed its name to MGM Mirage in August 2000.
 Mirage had also owned a half stake in the Borgata, a planned casino in Atlantic City, in a joint venture managed by Boyd Gaming.
 Work on the Borgata continued apace, and it would open in July 2003.